shamamit11/trainmonitor/README.md

 # Laravel Docker Setup with Redis

-This repository contains a Docker setup for a Laravel application using SQLite as the database and Redis for caching.
+This repository contains a Laravel application using SQLite as the database.

 ## Prerequisites

--   Docker
--   Docker Compose
+-   PHP 8.3

 ## Getting Started